 This is to promote individuals ability to access community based services and integration to the fullest extent of their capabilities.
-A separate rate and code modifier is available for this service.
+A separate rate and procedure code and modifier is available for this service.

-Requests for Medical Exceptional supports must be reviewed and approved by the UR Committee and include the following documentation:
+Requests for Medical Exceptional must be reviewed and approved the UR Committee and include the following documentation:

-- Written Support Plan which includes clinical outcome data with criteria for reduction of supports if relevant to the identified medical condition(s). - Written documentation noting the individual's assessed need for medical or mobility supports by the individual's medical practitioner.
+- Written Support Plan which includes clinical outcome data with criteria for reduction of supports as relevant to the identified medical condition(s). - Written documentation noting the individual's assessed need for medical or mobility by the individual's medical practitioner.